 - Tie the pages together with the ribbon, knotting one ribbon securely around each pair of holes.

 - It's time to make the cover!
 You can cut out felt letters or use a fabric marker to write the title right on the felt.

 - Now, make a plan for each page.
 For a Passover book, choose a theme in keeping with the celebration.
 Here are some example pages to get the creative juices flowing:

 - Moses in the Bulrushes: Using green and brown felt, make long fringes that children can run their fingers through to find the basket with baby Moses that is glued to the page.

-- Parting of the Red Sea: sew a zipper onto two pieces of blue felt and glue the edges to the page.
-When you zip it up, it’s all blue water; when you unzip it, there are a row of felt Israelites crossing.
+- Parting of the Red Sea: Sew a zipper onto two pieces of blue felt and glue the edges to the page.
+When you zip it up, it’s all blue water; when you unzip it, there's a row of felt Israelites crossing.

-- Moses and the Ten Commandments: Used fabric glue to attach Velcro tape to three different shapes-- a rectangle, a circle and a square.
-Make a felt Moses holding the Ten Commandments written on three tablets of those same three shapes and attached the corresponding Velcro, so that children can match the shapes.
-(You can sew a little pocket on the back of the previous page to stash the shapes.)
+- Moses and the Ten Commandments: Use fabric glue to attach Velcro tape to three different shapes: a rectangle, a circle and a square.
+Make a felt Moses holding the Ten Commandments written on three tablets of those same three shapes and attach the corresponding Velcro, so that children can match the shapes.
+If you want, you can sew a little pocket on the back of the previous page to stash the shapes.